Pacific Gas & Electric Co. v. State Energy Resources Conservation & Development Commission

-In Pacific Gas & Electric Co. v.
-State Energy Resources Conservation & Development Commission, 461 U.S. 190 (1983), the United States Supreme Court held that a state statute regulating economic aspects of nuclear generating plants was not preempted by the federal Atomic Energy Act of 1954.
-The case provides a framework that has guided other cases involving preemption of federal authority.
+Pacific Gas & Electric Co. v.
+State Energy Resources Conservation & Development Commission, 461 U.S. 190 (1983), is a United States Supreme Court holding that a state statute regulating economic aspects of nuclear generating plants was not preempted by the federal Atomic Energy Act of 1954.
+The Court's opinion provided a framework that has guided other cases involving preemption of federal authority.

 Background

-The issue of nuclear waste: The radioactive waste fuel in a nuclear reactor must be periodically removed.
+The radioactive waste fuel in a nuclear reactor must be periodically removed.
 Because nuclear power plant operators originally assumed that the fuel would be reprocessed, storage pools made to hold it were relatively limited in capacity and design.
 Over time, however, it became clear that the fuel would not be reprocessed.
 This resulted in large stores of radioactive waste.
-As a result, as Justice White noted, that "problems of how and whereto store nuclear wastes [have] engendered considerable scientific, political, and public debate."
+As a result, as Justice Byron White would note in his majority opinion, "problems of how and whereto store nuclear wastes [] engendered considerable scientific, political, and public debate."

-California statute: Responding to these concerns, California in 1974 enacted the Warren-Alquist State Energy Resources Conservation and Development Act, Cal.
-Pub.
-Res.
-Code §§ 25000 et seq.
+Responding to these concerns, California in 1974 enacted the Warren-Alquist State Energy Resources Conservation and Development Act.
 Under the act, which was amended in 1976 to add new regulations, operators of nuclear and certain other power plants had to apply for certification by the new State Energy Resources Conservation and Development Commission, or "Energy Commission" for short.
 Two sections in particular became the subject of dispute: